Social determinants of health: what they are and why they remain in the background

 Traditionally, in humanitarian action, one always looks to the health sector to address health problems and disease.
 However, in the humanitarian system, the health sector in isolation can only try to provide health care to people in need, and this is not enough.
 Health care is certainly one of the social determinants of health, but it is not the only one.
 It is possibly not the most important one either.

 A large part of health problems are due to the conditions in which people are born, grow, live, work and age.
 Inequality in these conditions is the result of a toxic combination of poor social policies, unfair economic arrangements and political mismanagement.
-For this reason, to address the social determinants of health, it is necessary to end the unequal distribution of power and economic resources, from a public sector with strong governance and civil society participation.
+For this reason, addressing the social determinants of health requires an end to the unequal distribution of power and economic resources, from a public sector with strong governance and civil society participation.

 Table of contents: